robsalamat/bikesharing/README.md

 ## I. Overview of Project

 ### Background
-Using bikes sharing data from NYC, we would like to determine if this business would be applicable in Des Moines, Iowa.
+Using bike sharing data from NYC, we need to submit a proposal to an investor how this business would work in Des Moines, Iowa.

 ### Objective
 To solidify the proposal, we need to show a bike trip analysis with visualizations that: